Bhattacharya-Lab/RNAmark/README.md

-## Are RNA 3D modeling transformers created equal?
+## The landscape of RNA 3D structure modeling with transformer networks

 by Sumit Tarafder, Rahmatullah Roche, Debswapna Bhattacharya